Troubleshooting Blocked Log Entries due to Asymmetric Routing¶

 What happens in most cases is this:

-Client sends a TCP SYN packet, which arrives at pfSense and gets a state table entry
+Client sends a TCP SYN packet, which arrives to pfSense® software and gets a state table entry

-pfSense sends back an ICMP redirect letting the client know to reach the target server via the alternate gateway
+pfSense softwaresends back an ICMP redirect letting the client know to reach the target server via the alternate gateway

-Server sends back a TCP SYN+ACK packet by some other path that pfSense doesn’t see
+Server sends back a TCP SYN+ACK packet by some other path that pfSense software doesn’t see

-After 30 seconds, pfSense removes its state table entry as the connection was never completed as observed by pfSense
+After 30 seconds, pfSense software removes its state table entry as the connection was never completed as observed by pfSense software

 Since this packet is not starting a new connection, the packet is dropped, and the client gets disconnected since it now has no way to reach the destination.